aglantzrbc/cryptoclustering/README.md

 - **Optimize Clusters with Principal Component Analysis**

 [Principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) was used to fit the dimensions of the dataset to a predetermined three principal components.
+(NB - A volume of _three_ is often used for principal components because it mirrors the three dimensions of space and is therefore easy to comprehend and visualize.)

 _**Question 2:**_ What is the total explained variance of the three principal components?